nodaddy/int-blockly/README.md

-# steps ti run this application
+# steps to run this application
 step 1 : cd to the directory containing package.json file step 2 : npm install
 step 3 : npm start